shivam-maharshi/hckn-resrch/README.md

-# PHPCachingWebService
+# CachingService
-A PHP Web Service that provides HTTP PUT request body caching.
+A Web Service that provides HTTP PUT request body caching & persistence.
+Currently implemented in two languages:
+1. PHP - which uses Apache Web Server or NGNIX to run.
+2. Python - which starts a light weight Flask server.

 ## Supported Services - Caching & Persisted